oracle/rwloadsim/docs/OLTP.md

 ### Using the workload for demonstration

-The oltp workload can be used for live demonstration, where changes to paramters such as the loadfactor can be done while a run is in progress.
+The oltp workload can be used for live demonstration, where changes to parameters such as the loadfactor can be done while a run is in progress.

 The following commands are used for this: